jijihohococo/ichi-orm/README.md

 <b>Array ( [0] => App\Models\Blog Object ( [id] => 1 [author_id] => 1 [content] => Content [created_at] => 2021-10-01 12:02:26 [updated_at] => 2021-10-01 12:02:26 [deleted_at] => ) )</b>

-<i>You can call relationship functions directly with the object in the loop because "get()" function outputs the object array.</i>
+<b>You can call relationship functions directly with the object in the loop because "get()" function outputs the object array in main query.</b>

 ```php
 $blogs=Blog::select(['id','name'])->get();